tonymontoya/OpenMods/README.md

    - Sovereign Engineering Principles: `docs/SOVEREIGN_ENGINEERING_PRINCIPLES.md`
    - Backlog & Open Questions: `docs/backlog.md`
 2. Open an issue or discussion with your findings, or submit a PR with suggested edits.
-3. Reach out on Nostr (DM @tonymontoya) for synchronous conversations or to join upcoming review calls.

 ## Status

-- ✅ Documentation-first phase underway
+- ✅ Project documentation phase underway
 - 🔄 Feedback collection in progress
 - ⏳ CLI scaffolding paused until documentation is validated